-Five main display pages are always available: Map Page, Pointer Page, Numbers Page, Highway Page, and Active Route Page.
+Six main display pages are always available: Map Page, Sonar Page, Pointer Page, Numbers Page, Highway Page, and Active Route Page.
 You can cycle through these pages by pressing either PAGE or QUIT.
-If you have an external Sonar Module with transducer connected to the GPSMAP 182/182C, a Sonar Page is inserted between the Map Page and Pointer Page.
-For more information on the Sonar Page, refer to the "Using Sonar" section on pages 78-91.
+For information on the Sonar Page, refer to the "Using Sonar" section on pages 78-91.

 With the Map Page displayed, press PAGE several times.
-Each time you press PAGE the next main page is appears.
+Each time you press PAGE the next main page appears.
 Do the same with the QUIT key.
 QUIT acts the same as PAGE, except the pages are displayed in a reverse sequence.

 Each main page has an options menu.
 Options menus contain the setup options and functions that apply to that page.
 Press MENU to display the options menu.
 Use the ROCKER to select an item from the options menu and press ENTER.
-Many of the menus in the GPSMAP 182/182C are arranged in a tab layout.
+Many of the menus in the GPSMAP 188/188C Sounder are arranged in a tab layout.
 Use the ROCKER to move left or right from tab to tab.